basic logo

 B. m. major is allied to the pacificus group of slender salamanders.
 It had long been placed as a subspecies of B. pacificus, until recent studies showed it was distinct.

-In 2000, using DNA studies, Jockusch and Wake * reduced Batrachoseps aridus to a subspecies of Batrachoseps major - B. m. aridus, making the rest of B. major, the subspecies B. major major.
+Some texts show Batrachoseps aridus as a full species, but in 2000, using DNA studies, Jockusch and Wake * reduced B. aridus to a subspecies of Batrachoseps major, making it B. m. aridus, and the rest the subspecies B. major major

 Conservation Issues (Conservation Status)